My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 Bankruptcy has the potential to disrupt matters even after the divorce is finalised and you have a financial settlement in place.
 For example, if you have agreed lump-sum payments that haven’t been paid yet, and your ex declares bankruptcy, you will have to claim the payments from the Trustee in Bankruptcy alongside all the other creditors.

-In this case, the Judge considered it the default position that financial settlement and family orders had to survive the discharge of a bankrupt to achieve a fair outcome.
+In this case, the Judge considered it the default position that financial remedy orders had to survive the discharge of a bankrupt to achieve a fair outcome.
 So even if your ex owes you money that hasn’t been paid yet, you may still be able to claim those payments once the bankruptcy has run its course.

 Talk to our expert family law solicitors

-The issue of bankruptcy and divorce is complex and the outcome is largely dependent on when the bankruptcy petition is filed.
+The issue of bankruptcy and divorce is complex and the outcome is significantly impacted by when the bankruptcy petition is filed.

 If you are contemplating divorce and believe that your spouse may have money trouble, it’s advisable to consult a specialist family lawyer as soon as possible.
 Swift action can make the difference between a fair financial settlement and one that is more difficult to negotiate and enforce.